compmem/smile/docs/advanced_smile.rst

 .. note::

     Please note that Subroutines should only be used as self contained snipits of state-machine.
-Only write a subroutine if the section of state-machine is self-contained and you don't have to manipulate anything inside of it.
-At most, you would only need to record the resaults from it.
+Only write a subroutine if the section of state-machine you are trying to replicate would rely only on the parameters passed into it.
+You should never try to change the value of a parameter inside the Subroutine from outside the Subroutine.
+However, you have read-only access to any variable set using the **self** reference explained below.
+If you would like to have access to the height of a Label inside your subroutine outside your subroutine, you must set **self** variable to the Height of your Label during Experimental Build Time.

 The following is an example on how to define a **Subroutine** that displays a :py:class:`~smile.video.Label` that will display a number that counts up from a passed in minimum number.